Use Panorama™ to onboard a large-scale firewall deployment

-Cortex Data Lake license provisions the service in one theater or region
+Cortex Data Lake license provisions the service in one theater or

-to send logs to a different theater, you need two Panorama
+template to send logs to a different theater, you need two Panorama

 appliances and two Cortex Data Lake licenses.

-a Panorama™appliance or firewall running PAN-OS
+a Panorama™ appliance or firewall running PAN-OS

 and earlier versions cannot connect to Cortex Data Lake from behind